01 of 05

 03 of 05

-Don't buy bargain-basement yarn for your first project, but it is OK to save some money on your first set of needles.
+Don't buy bargain-basement yarn for your first project, but it is okay to save some money on your first set of needles.
 There are many, many different kinds of needles available, in a dizzying array of materials, from aluminum to rosewood, casein to bamboo.

 They are beautiful needles and wonderful to have when you know you're going to stick with knitting.
 Before you get to that point, it's fine to buy either aluminum or plastic needles, whatever the store has in the size you need.
 (Check your pattern instructions for suggested needle size.)